Getting into Heaven Egyptian Style

 "Hmmmm, well, um. (silence) We all do the best we can" said Edward. (he begins to explain why he is not seeing his adult daughter).

-"Yes, but have you brought Joy others???" questioned Carter.
+"Yes, but have you brought Joy to others???" questioned Carter.

 In many ways we have become self absorbed in our desire to experience happiness in our lives which may translate into Joy.
 But how often do we think about bringing Joy to others?
 The quote "Let me be an instrument of thy Peace" might be one to think about today as we nurture joy within ourselves and then radiate that Joy outward to others.